CraigRoss95/mtg-atomic-to-db/README.md

     - [X] Create shortcut program in root directory (name it attomic-to-db.py or something)
     - [X] rename main.py to app.py
     - [X] create Schema directory
-- [ ] find way to pass params into this shortcut script from terminal (start with simple varify toggle)
+- [X] find way to pass params into this shortcut script from terminal (start with simple varify toggle)
-    - [ ] Make verification optional
+    - [X] Make verification optional
+    - [X] Pass mode (or export file type) through args
+    - [ ] Pass Quote wrapping option (Required for some options (like SQLite))
 - [X] Static datatypes for DataFrame in import_json.py (verify with .h5 file, it is throwing errors now )
+- [ ] Combine export scripts into one script
 - [ ] Comparison verification
 - [X] SQL export option (sqlite)
 - [ ] PostgreSQL export option